IvanSchulz/SolidCP/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/ReadMe.txt

   SECURITY

   As always, you should consider security as it applies to your unique environment.
-We are providing information to help you understand how Guacamole works with SolidCP.
+We are providing information to help you understand how Guacamole works with FuseCP.
 We are also providing a configuration guide for deploying Guacamole in a production environment which uses Nginx as a reverse proxy and SSL.
 However, the information that we are providing is not an end all be all for configuration and security.
 Things such as network configuration, firewalls, vlans, group policies and other considerations should be taken into account before production deployment.
 Reference links are provided